UBC-MDS/credit_default_prediction_group_20/CODE_OF_CONDUCT.md

  -Ken

-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
+All reports will first be reviewed by Althrun Sun and further discussed with other team members.
+We promise to keep the identity of any reporter confidential to protect the reporter's personal and reputation safety.

 ## Attribution

-This Code of Conduct is copied from the [code-of-conduct](https://github.com/pandas-dev/pandas-governance/edit/master/code-of-conduct.md).
+This Code of Conduct is based on the template of the [code-of-conduct](https://github.com/pandas-dev/pandas-governance/edit/master/code-of-conduct.md).